mernst/uwisdom/Programs.md

 ```

-To install an RPM, do  rpm -Uvh foo.rpm

 If machines come up before the ntpd server (and as a result their time
 and date are not synchronized/synched), run this command on each machine:

 ```sh
   /etc/rc.d/init.d/xntpd restart
 ```

-On pag, use "yppasswd" instead of "passwd".

 `zip -r foo foo`